 Email nurturing and retargeting

-Automated email sequences that deliver value over weeks
+Automated email sequences that provide value over weeks

 Content upgrades that support the decision-making process